Diocese of Bayeux and Lisieux: History

-An important bishop was Odo of Bayeux (1050–97), brother of William the Conqueror, who built the cathedral, was present at the Battle of Hastings, who was imprisoned in 1082 for attempting to lead an expedition to Italy to overthrow Pope Gregory VII, and who died a crusader in Sicily; Cardinal Agostino Trivulzio (1531–48), papal legate in the Roman Campagna, who was trapped in the Castel Sant'Angelo during the siege and pillage of Rome by the Imperial forces led by the Constable de Bourbon; Arnaud Cardinal d'Ossat (1602–04), a prominent diplomat identified with the conversion of Henry IV of France from Protestantism to Catholicism (the second time).
-Claude Fauchet, who after being court preacher to Louis XVI, became one of the "conquerors" of the Bastille, was chosen Constitutional Bishop of Bayeux in 1791, and was beheaded 31 October 1793.
+Odo of Bayeux (1050–97), brother of William the Conqueror, built the cathedral and was present at the Battle of Hastings.
+He was imprisoned in 1082 for attempting to lead an expedition to Italy to overthrow Pope Gregory VII, and died as a crusader in Sicily.
+Cardinal Agostino Trivulzio (1531–48), papal legate in the Roman Campagna, was trapped in the Castel Sant'Angelo during the siege and pillage of Rome by the Imperial forces led by the Constable de Bourbon.
+Arnaud Cardinal d'Ossat (1602–04) was a prominent diplomat identified with the second conversion of Henry IV of France from Protestantism to Catholicism.
+Claude Fauchet, former court religieux to Louis XVI, became one of the "conquerors" of the Bastille.
+He was chosen Constitutional Bishop of Bayeux in 1791, and beheaded 31 October 1793.
 Léon-Adolphe Amette, Archbishop of Paris was, until 1905, Bishop of Bayeux.

-In the Middle Ages Bayeux and neighbouring Lisieux were very important sees.
-The Bishop of Bayeux was senior among the Norman bishops, and the chapter was one of the richest in France.

-Important councils were held within this diocese, one at Caen, in 1042, summoned by Duke William ('the Conqueror') and the bishops of Normandy.
-The Truce of God was proclaimed, not for the first time.
-Again in 1061 a council was summoned, again by Duke William, commanding the attendance of both clergy and laity (bishops, abbots, political and military leaders).
-The statutes of a synod held at Bayeux about 1300, furnish a very fair idea of the discipline of the time.
+A council at Caen in 1042, summoned by Duke William ('the Conqueror') and the bishops of Normandy, proclaimed the Truce of God, not for the first time.
+In 1061 a council was again summoned by Duke William, who commanded the attendance of both clergy and laity (bishops, abbots, political and military leaders).
+The statutes of a synod held at Bayeux about 1300 furnish a very fair idea of the discipline of the time.